 Laura Põld, view to the exhibition "Doing What They Do Best" at Kunstraum Memphis, Linz, 2021.
 Courtesy of the artist

-Laura Põld studied ceramics at the Estonian Academy of Arts (BA, 2007) and painting at Tartu University (MA, 2010).
-Põld has participated in solo-, duo- and group exhibitions in Estonia, Austria, Germany, Japan, Lithuania, Poland, Russia, Hungary and France.
-She has been to residencies in Maebashi Works in Gumna, Japan (2016), Ateliers Höherweg e.
-V.-s in Düsseldorf, Germany (2017), in CC. art space in Isfahan, Iran (2017), in Atelierhaus Salzamt in Linz, Austria (2012, 2018) and in ISCP, New York (2019).
-Laura Põld has been awarded with a number of prizes and scholarships like the Eduard Wiiralt scholarship (2008), Ado Vabbe scholarship (2013), annual prize of The Cultural Endowment of Estonia (2014), Köler Prize grand prix (2016) and main prize of The Cultural Endowment of Estonia (2019).
-She is one of the laureates for the artist’s salary 2019–2021 and 2023–2025.
+Laura Põld has studied ceramics at the Estonian Academy of Arts (BA, 2007), painting at the University of Tartu (MA, 2010), as well as sculptural conceptions and ceramics at the University of Art and Design Linz (MA, 2021).
+Põld has participated in solo, duo and group exhibitions in Estonia, Austria, Germany, Japan, Lithuania, Poland, Russia, Hungary, and France.
+She has participated in residency programmes at Maebashi Works in Gunma, Japan (2016), Ateliers Höherweg e.
+V. in Düsseldorf, Germany (2017), CC. art space in Isfahan, Iran (2017), Atelierhaus Salzamt in Linz, Austria (2012, 2018), ISCP in New York (2019), Launch Pad LaB in France (2022), and Academy of Ceramics Gmunden, Austria (2023).

 Extra